 So, what can you do to protect yourself and your family?

 Not much if you are in an accident and taken to whatever hospital is closest.
 But if you need to have elective surgery – here are a few things you can do:

-- Ask your physician lots of questions – and if possible get second opinions.
+- Ask your physician many questions – and if possible, get second opinions.

 - Understand all you can about the procedure proposed and the skill of the physician doing the procedure.

 - Ask lots of questions and use great care when taking any prescribed medications.
-There are known risks with virtually all prescription and over-the-counter conventional drugs.
-When mixed together – a practice called poly-pharmacy – the risks are often intensified.
+There are known risks with virtually all prescription and conventional over-the-counter drugs.
+Risks are often intensified when drugs are mixed together – a practice called poly-pharmacy.

 If you or a loved one is ever the victim of a surgical error, a defective drug, the improper prescription of a drug therapy, over-exposure to medical radiation, a hospital acquired infection, a fall while in the hospital, a preventable blood clot, a misdiagnosis, or any form of medical malpractice, call a qualified Connecticut medical malpractice lawyer.
 A knowledgeable malpractice attorney can help to ensure that your rights are protected.

 RisCassi & Davis has handled hundreds of medical malpractice cases over our more than 65 years serving the people of Connecticut.
 What’s more, our Connecticut medical malpractice lawyers have received local and national recognition for our handling of these cases.